- What is dehumidification?

 Most of our non-commercial dehumidifiers work best when placed in one room.
 There are several sizes available to fit any room in your house.
 Danby and Soleus dehumidifiers range in size, while the Stadler Form dehumidifier is limited to one size.
 All of these models will work well in your basement, laundry room, living room, or bedroom.
 By far, the most common area to place a unit is either the basement or laundry room because these rooms tend to be on the lower levels of the home and spaces where humidity can be the highest.
 These areas have constant contact with the moisture of the surrounding earth which makes them more susceptible to moisture problems.
 In reality, you can use a dehumidifier in any room where moisture and humidity levels lead to problems.
 Other residential humidifiers like Santa Fe and AprilAire are specifically built for use in your basement, crawlspace or to be tied directly into your HVAC system for whole home dehumidification.

 Our most popular commercial dehumidifiers are manufactured by Ebac and Dri-Eaz.
 These heavy duty units are constructed primarily of steel instead of the ABS plastic commonly found in typical home dehumidifiers.
 In the case of Dri-Eaz, they use a heavy-duty, rotomolded polyethylene that doesn't crack, break or become brittle like traditional plastics.
 Many come with built in condensate pumps, operate in temperatures as low as 33° F, and offer higher water extraction rates than typical home dehumidifiers.
 These units are generally more expensive, shipped via truck freight (as opposed to parcel service), and built for the rigors of crawlspaces, restoration sites, construction sites, and industrial settings.
 These units are equipped to operate in settings where the moisture being extracted could be contaminated with harmful or noxious substances.
-We offer an Ebac Comparison Chart to give a simple breakdown of each model's features and specifications.
 To see a sample listing of the various uses of our commercial Ebac dehumidifiers, visit our A to Z Guide of Uses for Ebac Dehumidifiers.

 Dri-Eaz are primarily used for restoration and water damage projects where maximum drying in a rugged or contaminated environment is a necessity.
 Most are stackable so that you can use more than one in any area while utilizing vertical space.
 Ideal for the cleanup of "gray water" Dri-Eaz has a dehumidifier for nearly any restoration or water damage project.